RULES & REGULATIONS

 EXTENDED LINE PLUS - 8 MIN

-• NOVICE CATEGORY: Any dancer with less than 2 full years of dance training in any dance style as of midnight January 1st.
-In order to enter in Novice Duo, Trio, Group/Line/Production categories 100% of the participants must have under 2 full years dance.
+• NOVICE: Any dancer with less than 2 full years of dance training in any dance style.
+In order to enter in the NOVICE division, 100% of the participants must fit this category.

-• PRE-COMPETITIVE INTERMEDIATE: Any dancer with over 2 years and less than 5 years of dance training in any dance style and dance less then 3 hours a week.
-In order to compete in the Pre-Competitive Intermediate category 100% of the participants must have less than 5 years.
+• PRE-COMPETITIVE INTERMEDIATE: Any dancer with more than 2 years and less than 5 years of dance training in any dance style, who dances less than 3 hours a week.
+In order to enter in the PRE-COMPETITIVE INTERMEDIATE division, 100% of the participants must fit this category.

-• PRE-COMPETITIVE OPEN: Any dancer with more than 5 years of dance training in any dance style, who dances less than 3 hours a week.
-In order to compete in the Pre-Competitive Open category 100% of the participants must have more than 5 years.
+• PRE-COMPETITIVE OPEN: Any dancer with 5 or more years of dance training in any dance style, who dances less than 3 hours a week.
+In order to enter in the PRE-COMPETITIVE OPEN division, 100% of the participants must fit this category.

-• INTERMEDIATE CATEGORY: Any dancer with over 2 years training and less than 5 years of dance training in any dance style as of midnight January 1st and dances more than 3 hours per week.
-In order to compete in the intermediate category 100% of the participants must have less than 5 years.
+• INTERMEDIATE CATEGORY: Any dancer with more than 2 years and less than 5 years of dance training in any dance style, who dances 3 hours or more, per week.
+In order to enter in the INTERMEDIATE division, 100% of the participants must fit this category.

-• OPEN: Any dancer who has more than 5 years of dance training in ANY dance style and dances more than 3 hours per week.
+• OPEN: Any dancer aged 18 or under that has 5 or more years of dance training in any dance style, who dances 3 hours or more, per week.

-• ADULT CATEGORY*: Adult Dancers over the age of 21 who wish to remain involved in competitive dance festivals. **Dancers in the adult category must not fall under the Professional category**
+• ADULT CATEGORY*: Any dancers aged 19 or over who wish to remain involved in competitive dance festivals. **Dancers in the adult category must not fall under the Professional category**

 • PRO-AM CATEGORY*: A combination of Professional and Amateur dancers who wish to dance together.

-* Please Note: Adult, Pro-am & Professional entries are not eligible for the Millennium Finals, DanceAbition Showcase Finale, or The Battle of the Beast.
+* Please Note: Adult, Pro-am & Professional entries are not eligible for the Millennium Finals, DanceAbition Showcase, or The Battle of the Beast.